Great Ocean Road bridge replacement at Wye River

 The existing bridge was built in the 1950s and is now due for replacement.

 The new bridge will be stronger, wider, and safer.
 The bridge will be capable of carrying an increased load capacity of more than 100 tonnes.
-It will be built on the same alignment as the existing bridge, and include a wider bridge deck, shoulders and a footway on the ocean side of the structure to boost safety and convenience for pedestrians.
+It is being constructed on the same alignment as the existing bridge, and include a wider bridge deck, shoulders and a footway on the ocean side of the structure to boost safety and convenience for pedestrians.

 The existing upstream pedestrian bridge has been refurbished to protect it from the coastal weather.